Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/02_Getting_Started_with_Obsidian.md

 - **Code**: Use backticks `` `code` `` for inline code and triple backticks for code blocks.
 - **Horizontal Rules**: Use `---`, `***`, or `___` for horizontal rules.
 - **Checkbox**: Use `- [ ]` for checkboxes.
 You can check them by clicking in the box.
+	Note: There must be a space between `-` and `[ ]`.
+Otherwise Obsidian does not format the Markdown syntax into a checkbox that can be checked.
 ```

 ## Create a Folder "BACKEND"